jiangjiawen/mmdeploy0.6_tensorrt8_cpp_windows/readme.md

 ## Usage

 The following are the steps to deploy a mmdeploy mask-rcnn models.
 The most important feature of this project is that I copy out mmdeploy plugins and the codes are all tensorrt-based.
-The origin mmdeploy env is packaged too much.
-So hard to learn.
+The origin mmdeploy env is packaged too much, So hard to learn.

 ### Prerequisites

-windows env, vs2019 and clion2022.2
+windows env, vs2019 and clion2022.2, cuda10.2 and cudnn8.4.1.50_cuda10.2

 * TensorRT-8.4.3.1
 * Opencv460